ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

 Create a Puppet Manifest File for Windows 10 that defines the following configuration.
 This configuration is very similar to, but not exactly the same as, Lab 1, so read through it carefully.
 Assume that the machine you are applying the manifest file on is configured as described above in Task 0.

 * **Users (Same as Lab 1)**
-  - AdminUser / AdminUser123 (Administrators & Users group)
+  - `AdminUser` | `AdminPassword123` (Administrators & Users group)
-  - NormalUser / NormalUser123 (Users group)
+  - `NormalUser` | `NormalPassword123` (Users group)
-  - GuestUser / GuestUser123 (Guests group only)
+  - `GuestUser` | `GuestPassword123` (Guests group only)
-  - EvilUser / EvilUser123 (Users group)
+  - `EvilUser` | `EvilPassword123` (Users group)
   - _Create groups as needed below_
 * **Files & Permissions (Same as Lab 1)**
   - Create the folder `C:\files`.
-It should be owned by the cis527 account, but make sure all other users can read and write to that folder.
+It should be owned by the `cis527` account, but make sure all other users can read and write to that folder.
-  - Within `C:\files`, create a folder for each user created above except for cis527, with the folder name matching the user's name.
+  - Within `C:\files`, create a folder for each user created above except for `cis527`, with the folder name matching the user's name.
   - Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-  - Create a group containing cis527 and AdminUser, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
+  - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
   - No other user should be able to access any other user's folder.
-For example, EvilUser cannot access GuestUser's folder, but AdminUser and cis527 can, as well as GuestUser, who is also the owner of its own folder.
+For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
   - In each subfolder of `C:\files`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
   - **Don't remove the SYSTEM account or the built-in Administrator account's access from any of these files.** Usually this is as simple as not modifying their permissions from the defaults.
-  - See [this screenshot](/images/lab1-image1.png) for what these permissions may look like in PowerShell.
+  - See [this screenshot](/images/lab1-image1.png) and [this screenshot](/images/lab1-image1a.png) for what these permissions may look like in PowerShell.
 * **Software** - Install the latest version of the following software.
 The installation should be done SILENTLY without any user interaction required.
 In addition, Puppet should be able to detect if they are already installed, and not attempt to install them again.
   - Mozilla Firefox
   - Mozilla Thunderbird
   - Notepad++
 {{% notice note %}}
 _You will need to research the appropriate options to give to the installer through Puppet for them to install silently.
 For this lab, you should not use any Windows package managers such as Chocolatey or Ninite.
+The installation files will be already downloaded and stored in `C:\installers`.
 Also, you'll need to make sure your resource names exactly match the names of the packages after they are installed, or Puppet will attempt to reinstall them each time the manifest file is applied. --Russ_
 {{% /notice %}}
 * **Services** - Ensure the following services are running:
   - DHCP Client